 The funding attached to the studentship covers the costs of the Postgraduate Certificate, including travel and some subsistence expenses, as well as the costs incurred in attending other cohort training events.
 Additionally, each Consortium member provides funds for each student of between £300 and £500 per annum to support activities like conference attendance and preparation of research papers.

 All students will have access to fully-equipped office space in dedicated postgraduate rooms within the relevant research centres at their home university.
 They will also have access to additional facilities, usually on a ‘hot-desk’ basis, provided elsewhere in their university by the Graduate School or equivalent, and/or in additional research centres.
 Students visiting another university within the Consortium also have access to facilities whilst there, for example to help prepare joint papers with other students.
-All students have access to all libraries and other research resources within the Consortium.

 Students are represented on the Consortium Management Committee, and are involved in organising key events like the annual conference.
 Further opportunities to shape the Consortium’s strategy and development are provided through formal and informal feedback and consultation.